GeorgStag/GSPs-in-GPSes/README.md

 # GSPs-in-GPSes
 GPS output enhancement with the use of Gaussian Stochastic Processes

-In 2D_kalman_filter_update_functions.py, there is the classic approach of 2D Kalman Filter in the form of python functions.

 In GPS_supervised_smoothing.py, there is GSP class for improving the output of GPS devices, based on Supervised Learning modelling.

 The input should be previous GPS positions (Latitude-Longitude) in corresponding times and the results are predictions of position for future close times.
 Also, the previous course can be returned corrected as model performance indice.